-Draw 2 one-quart (0.9 L) samples from each shipment, witnessed by the Project Manager.
+All sampling must be witnessed by the Department.
+Refer to MT 601 for the proper sample container, size, rate, and frequency.
 Submit both samples for testing.
 One sample will be tested, and the 2nd sample will be retained for use in accordance with Subsection 702.02.

 Equip all transport vehicles with a spigot or gate valve in the unloading line, or in the tanker at the centerline of the tank, or in the pressure line from the unloading pump, or at another approved location.
-The spigot or gate valve diameter must be between \(^3\)\(^4\)-inch (9.5 and 19 mm).
+The spigot or gate valve diameter must be between 3⁄4 and 3⁄4-inch (9.5 and 19 mm).
 Locate the spigot or valve to prevent plant dust or other sample contamination.

-B. Asphalt Sampling (Quality Assurance Sampling).
-Sample asphalt cement for plant mix surfacing and base and plant mix seal course using a sampling device located in the line between the storage facilities and the mixing plant.
+B. Asphalt Binder Sampling (Lot-by-Lot Acceptance).
+Sample asphalt binder for plant mix using a sampling device located in the line between the storage facilities and the mixing plant.

-Provide a sample of the asphalt cement entering the mixing plant.
-One approved inline sampling device is shown in AASHTO T 40.
+Provide samples of the asphalt binder entering the mixing plant.
+One approved in-line sampling device is shown in AASHTO T 40.